esco1x/Bread-PrivacyPolicy/README.md

 We do not sell or share your data with third parties.

+## 3. Fortnite "Leak" Data

+Bread displays unreleased Fortnite items ("leaks") that are accessible via Epic Games’ public APIs.
+These items may include:

+- Cosmetics not yet available in-game
+- Jam Track data
+- Shop or pass assets marked for future use

+This data is collected passively through public endpoints and is used solely to display information to users.

+## 4. Notification Preferences

+You can enable or disable updates for specific types of notifications, including:

+- 🎵 Jam Track Updates
+- 🛍️ Item Shop Updates
+- 🎟️ Pass Updates
+- ⚙️ Epic Services Updates

+Preferences are saved per server and are opt-in.

 ## 3. Data Security

-Your data is stored securely using encryption and access controls.
+Your data is stored securely using encryption.
 While we take reasonable measures to protect it, we cannot guarantee complete security.

 ## 4. Data Retention and Deletion